energy-storage-analysis/LDES-Survey/SI_docs/md_written/calculation_methods.md

-# Calculation methods

-## Hydrogen carrier energy density calculation method
+# Hydrogen carrier energy density calculation method

 We calculate the specific energy density of hydrogen carriers from the theoretical weight percentage of molecular hydrogen in the host material, $C_{wt.\%}$: